 Welcome to the Round 7 edition of The Draft Files!
 Things are drying up in the Free Agency Pool, but hopefully you have enough depth to deal with the carnage being sent our way over the past fortnight.
-If not, have a close look at some of the options outlined inside!
+If not, have a close look at some of the options outlined below!

 Note: All references to leagues are based on a standard 12-team H2H Ultimate Footy league, with a 5-7-1-5 on-field structure and Captains disabled.
 All position eligibilities and ownership & drafted statistics are sourced from Ultimate Footy at the time of writing.
 If your League varies significantly, adjust the advice in this article accordingly.